-I’ve been wanting to see Slam Dunk for a while, but I thought that if I put it off any longer, I’d have to leave the theater, so I rushed to Dongtan Megabox to see it.
+I’d been wanting to see Slam Dunk for a while, but I figured that if I put it off any longer, it might leave theaters, so I hurried to Dongtan Megabox to catch it.

 I wasn’t really expecting to be moved by it.
 I enjoyed the original comic, but it was just one of the many comics I read at the time.
 It was fun, but beyond that, my memory of it is hazy.
 I don’t remember much of the story.